4WD MODIFICATIONS - TECH TORQUE

 The Ford Escape Hybrid AWD had a 2.5-litre, 16-valve, Atkinson Cycle petrol engine, linked to an eCVT (electronically controlled, Continuously Variable Transmission).
 The electric motor was a 70kW unit, powered by a 330-volt, sealed, nickel-metal-hydride (NiMH) battery.
 The battery was sandwiched under the boot floor.

 The Escape Hybrid’s combined petrol/electric output was 132kW and 207Nm.
 If this looks a tad light on, remember that electric motor power and torque are produced from zero revs.

 Canadian tests delivered 7.4L/100km on the open road and 7.0L/100km around town.
 If this seems odd, remember that hybrids typically get better fuel economy around town than they do on the open road, because there’s more electric motor use and more regenerative charging.

 Proper 4WD hybrids

-The only proper 4WD wagon hybrid in Australia is the 2019 Range Rover Sport 400e, but there’s plenty of experience with large 4WD hybrids in the USA, going back a few years.
+The only proper 4WD wagon hybrids in Australia are Land Rovers and Range Rovers, but there’s plenty of experience with large 4WD hybrids in the USA, going back a few years.